Learning and Teaching Strategy

 - Curricula should be informed by research and involve the students in the creation of research.

-- Curricula should enable students to gain the experience, skills and attributes necessary to shape their own future and success and which fully prepares them for a future we cannot clearly describe.
+- Curricula should enable students to gain the experience, skills and attributes necessary to shape their own future and success and fully prepare them for a future we cannot clearly describe.

 - Initiatives to support graduate employability should be embedded in curricula, relevant to programme and delivered by programme staff, supported by employability experts.